litesuits/android-lite-bluetoothLE/README.md

-# LiteBle: Android Bluetooth Framework
+## LiteBle: Android Bluetooth Framework
 Extremely simple!
 Based on callback.
 Communication with BluetoothLE(BLE) device as easy as HTTP communication.
+One Device, One connection, One LiteBluetooth Instance.

+But One connection can has many callback:
+One LiteBluetooth Instance can add many BluetoothGattCallback.

 ##Usage